wednus/hana/AVR/comm.xb_sbc_transp/README.md

 2. (Optional) Set name at NI

 #### 1-on-many
-Assuming receiving data has a portion indicating the origin, otherwise, coordinator won't know unlike in API mode, which transmits packet with address field.
+Assuming receiving data has a portion indicating the origin, otherwise, coordinator won't know the origin unlike in API mode which transmits packet with address field.
 - Coordinator
   1. ID: unique ID for network
   2. Set CE=1 (Enable)